Read this post to learn about an autoimmune friendly diet based on the Mediterranean diet, with inflammatory foods removed and beneficial ones added.

 When I say something should be soaked, let it sit in water for 24 hours before you cook it and dump the water.
 Then cook it.

-If you have autoimmune or chronic inflammatory issues you want to increase animal consumption.
+If you have autoimmune or chronic inflammatory issues, you want to increase animal consumption.
 If you are worried about cancer or heart disease you want to decrease animal consumption, but you still want to include animal foods.
 I don’t recommend vegan or vegetarian diets.
 Chicken is the safest animal food for food sensitivities and fish is the best food for heart health.
+I recommend:

 - Eggs (pay attention to see if you have a sensitivity)

-Better to cycle than eat the same food every day.
-2-3 eggs is a reasonable serving, as is ~4 ounces of fish, chicken or beef.
+It’s better to cycle than eat the same food every day.
+Two to three eggs is a reasonable serving, as is ~four ounces of fish, chicken, or beef.
 I always have pea protein around if I run out of these foods.

-Preferably use pastured eggs, wild caught fish, pastured chickens.
-These are more important for long-term health rather than the shorter term
+Preferably use pastured eggs, wild caught fish, and pastured chickens.
+These are more important for long-term health rather than the shorter term.

 I buy frozen wild Alaskan salmon.
 I also buy smoked wild Alaskan salmon sometimes since it’s also convenient.

-The healthiest method of preparation is as follows: soft boiled eggs steamed fish and broiled chicken and beef.
+The healthiest method of preparation is as follows: soft-boiled eggs, steamed fish, and broiled chicken and beef.
 Once in a while, I’ll fry some beef since it’s delicious, though I realize this isn’t the optimal way to prepare it.
-Cooking chicken and beef in the oven make it taste 3X better than boiling; it isn’t the healthiest option, but I’m not too concerned by it.
+Cooking chicken and beef in the oven make it taste three times better than boiling.
+It isn’t the healthiest option, but I’m not too concerned by it.

 - Cod liver